China–Equatorial Guinea relations: Chinese Investment in Equatorial Guinea

 Chinese construction projects in Equatorial Guinea have been criticised for the limited job opportunities they provide for citizens of the country.
 Bringing most of the labour force with them from China, Equatoguineans make up only between 5 and 15 percent of workers on projects undertaken by Chinese companies in Equatorial Guinea, in clear violation of the national law that foreign nationals do not constitute more than 10% of employees.
 Even when Chinese companies do hire locals, they are often criticised for providing worse working conditions than their Western counterparts, such as longer working hours, lower salaries, and no skill development.
 Importing most of their own materials from China for construction projects, Chinese firms impede on the local manufacturing of goods and equipment.

 In 2006 Chinese construction companies obtained licences to build 10,000 houses, funded by the Equatorial Guinea's government, which were intended to be offered at subsidised prices to the ‘common people’.
 Though in reality, these were luxury houses that were distributed among cronies of the regime, leaving those evicted in the area with no alternative housing.

 Vaccines

 In 2020, during the COVID-19 pandemic, the People's Liberation Army (PLA) oversaw the provision of vaccines to the country.

 In February 2021, Equatorial Guinea received a donation of 100,000 doses of the Chinese manufactured Sinopharm vaccine, becoming the first country in Africa to receive vaccine aid from China.
+On Feb 15, Equatorial Guinean President Teodoro Obiang Nguema Mbasogo got his first dose of a Chinese vaccine.
 Equatorial Guinea then subsequently bought 500,000 doses in June 2021 of the Sinopharm vaccine to continue its immunisation campaign although the price paid was never specified.